theJaxon/CKAD/README.md

 * Rollout is a process of updating and replacing replicas with replicas matching a new `Deployment` template
 * Deployments create RS by defaults
 * Rolling updates provide a way to update a deployment to a new container version by gradually updating replicas thus no downtime is introduced
+* Rollouts are only triggered when there's a change in the **pod spec** , if there's a change for number of replicas for example, this doesn't trigger a rollout.

 ```bash
 kubectl set image deployment/<deployment-name> <container name>=<image name> --record # --record flag recrods info about the update so that it can be rolled back later